GodotSteam/GodotSteam-Docs/docs/tutorials/voice.md

 ### Example Project

+### Example Project

-[To see this tutorial in action, check out our GodotSteam Example Project on GitHub.](https://github.com/GodotSteam/GodotSteam-Example-Project){ target="\_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.
+[Later this year you can see this tutorial in action with more in-depth information by checking out our upcoming free-to-play game Skillet on GitHub.](https://github.com/GodotSteam/Skillet){ target="\_blank" } There you will be able to view of the code used which can serve as a starting point for you to branch out from.